ayushchaudhary3/ayushchaudhary3/README.md

 - 👋 Hi, I’m @ayushchaudhary3
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding and hacking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python3 and ethical hacking
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me :
+Instagram- ayushchaudhary013
+Twitter- ayushchaudhary13

 <!---
 ayushchaudhary3/ayushchaudhary3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.